Heading Elements

 • PDF

-• <h1> is the most important and a general summary of the page
+• <h1> is the most important and serves as a general summary of the page.

-• <h2> is used to define the secondary sub segments for the content
+• <h2> is used to define secondary sub-segments within the content.

-• <h6> is most commonly used to highlight relative keywords in a sentectes similar to <b> and <strong> elements.
+• <h6> is typically used to emphasize keywords within sentences, akin to <b> and <strong> elements.

 <body>